German-BioImaging/webtagging/README.md

 Continued development was sponsored by
-[Micron Advanced Bioimaging Unit](https://micronoxford.com/) funded by the Wellcome trust Strategic Award 107457.
+[Micron Advanced Bioimaging Unit](https://micronoxford.com/) funded by the Wellcome Trust Strategic Award 107457.